ArmandoHerra/VCWF-Template/README.md

 1. `cordova platform add ios browser` (browser needs for development in live-reload mode.)
 2. `cordova run ios -- --lr` (wait till app opens in your ios emulator or phone. it will close console output after publish, so live-reload will not work. don't close the app and go to next step.)
 3. `cordova run browser -- --lr` (you can use live-reload in your phone-emulator and browser at same time. you can edit your files in live-reload mode now.)

+## Basic Instructions:
+1. Clone this repository.
+2. Using the terminal navigate into the template_src directory.
+3. Run `npm install` inside the template_src directory.
+4. Run `npm run build` after the previous command.
+5. Run `cordova platform add android browser ios`.
+6. You are ready to run the ios apps from Xcode and Android apps using `npm run dev:android` while having an Android device connected.

 ---